-Another important reason why this book is a must-read is that it enables us to reflect upon the strategies the Japanese (from the late 19th century to the early 20th century) and the now the Chinese (from the late 20th century onwards) adapted in replicating the advances of the West.
-It will be a window of strategies India as a nation ought to adapt to replicate what the Japanese achieved and what the Chinese aim to achieve.
+Another important reason why this book is a must-read is that it enables us to reflect upon the strategies of the Japanese (from the late 19th century to the early 20th century) and the Chinese (from the late 20th century onwards), adapted in replicating the advances of the West.
+It could provide insight into a window of strategies that India as a nation ought to adapt, to replicate what the Japanese achieved and what the Chinese aim to achieve.

 Four ‘Killer Applications’

-Science ( ‘the way of studying, understanding and ultimately changing the natural world’) – explaining how the West diverged from the Muslim Ottoman empire
+Science (the way of studying, understanding and ultimately changing the natural world) – how the West diverged from the Muslim Ottoman Empire.

-Property rights(and the rule of law based on private property rights, which formed the basis of –as the author explains-stable form of democratic governance as seen in the United States)
+Property rights(and the rule of law based on private property rights) – how they formed the basis of a stable form of democratic governance as seen in the United States.

-Here the term ‘West’ is not entirely geographical, rather it is a set of norms, behaviors, and institutions without borders that are blurred in its extreme’.
-Accordingly, there are different delimitations of the West.
-Ferguson sympathizes with the description of the US historian Samuel Huntington (of the ‘Clash of Civilization’ fame).
-This consists of Western and Central Europe, North America, and Australasia.
-It excludes nations like Mediterranean nations like Greece (even though ancient Greece is considered the fountainhead of Western thought) and eastern European countries like Russia.
+Here, the term “west” is not entirely geographical, it is a set of norms, behaviours, and institutions without borders.
+Accordingly, there are different propositions to the delimitations of the West.
+Ferguson sympathises with the description of the US historian Samuel Huntington (of The Clash of Civilizations fame) which includes Western and Central Europe, North America, and Australasia.
+It excludes Mediterranean nations like Greece (even though ancient Greece is considered the fountainhead of Western thought) and Cyprus and eastern European countries like Serbia and Russia.